 To qualify for a VA rating and disability benefits for bipolar disorder, you must establish that your bipolar is linked to your military service.
 This means that there must be a service connection between your bipolar disorder and your military service.

 The greatest danger of bipolar is the high amount of suicide attempts recorded by those who suffer from the disorder.
 Nearly half of those affected attempt suicide, with around 15% succeeding.

-Veterans can develop bipolar disorder from their exposure to high-stress situations, with the symptoms increasing as those stressful situations accumulate.
-Once a service-member is diagnosed with bipolar disorder, they are generally determined to be unfit for service and will receive a medical discharge.
+Bipolar disorder in veterans can develop from their exposure to high-stress situations, with the symptoms increasing as those stressful situations accumulate.
+Once a service member is diagnosed with bipolar disorder, they are generally determined to be unfit for service and will receive a medical discharge.

 Another issue is that prescribing the proper medication for the affected individual can take some time, and many of the medications for treating bipolar disorder have difficult side effects.
 As a result, many people quit taking their meds, which leads to relapse.

 Receiving Help from the VA

 Can I get a VA disability rating for bipolar disorder?